GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 ## Prepare

-Follow the official documentation for [installing Laravel][laravel-install] from laravel.com.
+Follow the official documentation for [installing the Laravel CLI tool][laravel-install] from laravel.com.

 ## Run